 Beginning in 2013-14 The Baker-Nord Center has significantly revised and expanded its grant offerings in the digital humanities.
 We hope that the offerings will continue to inspire new and creative exploration of humanistic endeavors.
-Further, we would like to congratulate the recipients of our 2013-14 DH Grants.

 Jessica Slentz is a 2nd-year Ph.D. student interested in rhetoric and digital literacies, new media, multimodal composition and visual rhetoric.
 Her primary area of focus is locative/mobile media and the rhetoric of display, with additional studies in composition pedagogy, digital writing and rhetoric and internet research ethics.
 She holds a B.A. in Professional Communication and Information Design from Nazareth College of Rochester, an M.A. in Creative Writing from Kingston University, London, UK, and an M.A. in English Literature from the University of Rochester.